NLeSC/the-turing-way/book/website/reproducible-research/testing/testing-exceptions.md

 <a name="Tests_that_are_difficult_to_quantify"></a>
 ### Tests that are difficult to quantify

 Sometimes (particularly in research) the outputs of code are tested according to whether they "look" right.
-For example say we have a code modelling the water levels in a reservoir over time.
+For example, say we have a code modelling the water levels in a reservoir over time.
 The result may look like this:

 ![eyeball_test_1](../../figures/eyeball_test_1.jpg)